 Learn how to compute tf-idf weights and the cosine similarity score between two vectors.
 You will use these concepts to build a movie and a TED Talk recommender.
 Finally, you will also learn about word embeddings and using word vector representations, you will compute similarities between various Pink Floyd songs.

 Data Scientist at Fractal Analytics

 Rounak is a Young India Fellow and the author of the book, Hands-on Recommendation Systems with Python.
-He currently works as a Data Scientist at Fractal Analytics.
+He currently works as a Data Science Fellow with the QuantumBlack division of McKinsey and Company.
 He obtained his B.Tech degree in Electronics & Communication Engineering from IIT Roorkee.